 • Yale University, BA

-Linda Sugin - Associate Dean for Academic Affairs; Professor of Law
+Linda Sugin - Professor of Law

 Fordham Law School’s professionalism program reflects Linda Sugin’s vision for expanding the scope of legal education to include emotional support, leadership training, and essential skills that are not traditionally included in the law school curriculum.
 As Associate Dean for Academic Affairs, Sugin designed and launched the Law School’s two signature professional programs: the Peer Mentorship Program and the House System.